rjduran/cm-code/rpi/COMMANDS.md

 `shutdown -h 01:22`: To shutdown at 1:22 AM.

 `startx`: Opens the GUI (Graphical User Interface) if installed.
 Won't work for Lite version.

+`arp -a`: Type this on either your local machine or Raspberry Pi to see what devices are connected to the local network.
+This can help identify what the IP address is for your device.

 ### File and Directory Commands